Archi-RK6/3_Layered_Application/README.md

      ```
      nats pub messages "Hello!"
      ```
-- Verification of sending data to PostgreSQL:
+- Verification of sending data to PostgreSQL.
+Run this `.sql` script in your database:
      ```sql
      SELECT *
      FROM messages;